 - A commitment to quality and customer wellbeing.

-With regards to the application of cleaning chemicals, accurate product dilution and application is paramount to the health and safety of building occupants.
+With regards to the application of cleaning chemicals, accurate product dilution and use is paramount to the health and safety of building occupants.

 According to CleanLink;